jhderojasUVa/analyted-concourse-pipelines/README.md

 To check everything is running, open a browser and check the URL.

+If you want to add more workers on the `keys` directory you have what you need, session, TSA, worker keys.

 ## Scripts to help run commands

 For making easy to use the `fly` command we have created a `/scripts` directory in `bash`.